 14. Liechtenstein Palace: The small Liechtenstein Palace looks pretty basic, but it dates back to 1696.
 Look above the door at the amazing stone coat of arms of the Princely House of Liechtenstein made in the 1800s.
 Sitting directly across from the Palace is the Embassy of Estonia inside the House At Blue Fox built in 1605.
 The door of the Embassy has a weird image above it with a Blue Fox holding a red rose in its mouth below a baby Jesus.
 If you wish to explore the Kampa Island future the Modern Art museum is pretty good, open daily from 10am-6pm, and costs 160 CZK.

 16. Grand Priory Water Mill (Velkoprevorský mlýn): Opened in 1597 to replace a previous mill, the Grand Priory Water Mill got its name because it was owned by the Knights of Malta.
 While this is 1 of the only 3 mills still remaining on Kampa Island, originally there were dozens lining the canal.
-For the most part the entire island was only mills and gardens until homes started popping up in the 1600s.
-This mill was sold by the Knights in 1795 it ran the longest before finally closing 1936.
-Probably the coolest feature of the old water mill is its creepy looking Water Sprite figure at the foot of the dock.
+For the most part, the entire island was only mills and gardens until homes started popping up in the 1600s.
+This mill was sold by the Knights in 1795 it ran the longest before finally closing in 1936.
+Probably the coolest feature of the old water mill is its creepy-looking Water Sprite figure at the foot of the dock.
 This Water Sprite is from a Solvac fairytale and a common guarding among mills in Medieval Prague.
-It is said that fishermen would toss a little tobacco into the water as an offering for good luck from the pipe smoking sprites.
+It is said that fishermen would toss a little tobacco into the water as an offering for good luck from the pipe-smoking sprites.
 If the mills really interest you, consider heading to the Mlyn Hut on the Southwestern corner of the island which was part of a smelter mill when it was made in the 1400s.

 17. John Lennon Wall: You might think that Prague is a strange place for a huge graffiti wall memorial for the former Beatles member John Lennon, but it is actually the perfect place.
-When Lennon was murdered in 1980 his songs and messages of freedom struck home with the youth of Prague who were smothered by oppressive Communist rule.
+When Lennon was murdered in 1980 his songs and messages of freedom struck home with the youth of Prague who was smothered by oppressive Communist rule.
 It didn’t take long for young people to start painting this wall with messages of peace, hope, and freedom in protest of their Communist rulers.
-Since Prague’s citizens weren’t even allowed to listen to Pop music you can understand their was a very high risk of getting arrested while painting the wall.
+Since Prague’s citizens weren’t even allowed to listen to Pop music you can understand there was a very high risk of getting arrested while painting the wall.
 The movement grew and grew until finally in 1989 the non-violent Velvet Revolution ended the Communist rule in Czechoslovakia and led to Democracy.
 Today the same Knights of Malta that once owned the Grand Priory Mill, now own the Wall and support preserving it.

 Other Sights Near Charles Bridge:

 18. Old Town Walking Tour: The central heart of Prague is the highlight of our Old Town Prague Walking Tour.
-If you have enjoyed the Jewish Quarter then you are surely going to fall in love with Old Town.
-Make sure to follow our free walking tour to get the full experience and including all of the neighborhood’s best hidden gems you would miss otherwise.
+If you have enjoyed the Jewish Quarter, then you are surely going to fall in love with Old Town.
+Make sure to follow our free walking tour to get the full experience and including all of the neighborhood’s best-hidden gems you would miss otherwise.

 19. Lesser Town Walking Tour: Lesser Town, also known as the Little Quarter fills the Western bank of the Vltava River tucked under the shadow of the historic Prague Castle.
-Many tourists only briefly walk trough Lesser Town on their way to the Castle and miss out on a bunch of great sights.
+Many tourists only briefly walk through Lesser Town on their way to the Castle and miss out on a bunch of great sights.
 Our free walking tour of the Little Quarter will help make sure you get the most out of your visit.

 21. New Town Walking Tour: In 1348, King Charles IV established New Town Prague which greatly expanded a City that was overflowing the walls of Old Town.
-New Town is centered around the very long, almost boulevard-like, Wenceslas Square which has an important place it Czech history.
+New Town is centered around the very long, almost boulevard-like, Wenceslas Square which has an important place in Czech history.
 It is here where the peaceful Velvet Revolution took place in 1989 which helped to end Communist rule.
-Within just a couple blocks of Wenceslas Square are a number of great sights that we highlight on out free New Town Walking Tour.
+Within just a couple blocks of Wenceslas Square are a number of great sights that we highlight on our free New Town Walking Tour.